 c) Consideration of installation costs.

 The WLAN industry has been developing WLAN implementations for the IoT market for many years.
-The focus of this amendment is on enabling AMP Communication operation in a WLAN.
+The focus of this proposed amendment is on enabling AMP Communication operation in a WLAN.
 The proposed amendment has no known extra impact on installation costs for AMP communication enabled WLANs.

 For WLAN devices with the AMP Communication capability only, the proposed amendment is not expected to impact installation costs.